 Nia Solidarity Stipends

 Nia, a Kiswahili word, means Purpose through developing and restoring our community to their traditional greatness.
 We do this by giving reparation stipends.
-Funds are for any use although generally used for basic dignities like housing, food, education, utilities, trade advancing tools, medicine and mental health.
+Funds are for any use although generally used for basic dignities like housing, food, education, utilities, trade advancing tools, assistance, medicine and mental health.

 “Thanks to you I was able to get my rent paid and my sons parole officer and judge their money. thanks for everything, I want to thank you badly.
 Take care & be safe.”